Mayank-Rewatkar/Mayank-Rewatkar/README.md

 ## 🧑‍💼 About Me

 - 🧪 **QA Automation Tester** with a keen eye for detail and efficiency.
-- 💻 Skilled in writing robust, scalable test cases using tools like **Selenium, Postman, Rest Assured, TestNG, Cucumber, Playwright**.
+- 💻 Skilled in writing robust, scalable test cases using tools like **Selenium, TestNG, Postman, Rest Assured**.
-- 🤖 Experienced in **API Testing, UI Automation, and Regression Testing**.
+- 🤖 Experienced in **UI WEB Automation,API Testing,Smoke,Sanity,Regression Testing**.
 - 🛠️ Actively using **Java, Python, Git, Jenkins, Maven, and JIRA** in daily QA processes.
 - 🔄 Advocate for **CI/CD** & integrating automated testing in agile pipelines.
 - 🧠 Always learning: focused on expanding DevOps and performance testing skills.